 I tend to think a lot about things.
 About everything.
-I’m quiet.
-I’m not an introvert though.
-I’m an over-thinking, shy person who is energised by being around people.

 I am beginning to realise one of the biggest problems with thinking too much is:

 You can’t engage fully with how you feel.
 Your brain is too noisy.
 Too full of self-judgment.
 Too full of ideas pertaining to should’s and can’t’s.

 I am currently undertaking a Certificate in Humanistic Counselling course.
 Today we did an exercise in using creativity to help with accessing one’s feelings.
 Why?
 Because when you create without engaging your thoughts too much, what is simmering away unconsciously can come out.

 We went outside and found an object that resonated and then brought it inside where we could either write or draw to express further what it connoted.

 It can be easy to give a cynical scoff about this sort of touchy-feely ‘mumbo jumbo’ but if you struggle to articulate your feelings into words, why not give it a try?
 Spend a few minutes reflecting on whatever it is you’re going through.
 Take a walk and pick up an object that resonates.
 Go home and write a letter to it, write a poem, draw, paint.
 See what you discover.

 Here is what I picked up:

 The activity helped me to reflect on how many experiences in my life I haven’t properly processed.
 I may have thought about them a lot, yes.
 But have I actually externalised the feelings involved?
 Probably not.
 Have I acknowledged the impact they had?
 Obviously not.